DePaul vs. Chicago State: Sportsbook promo codes, odds, spread, over/under - December 30

 - Odds to win the national championship: +100000

-- In terms of its odds to win the national championship (+100000), DePaul is 101st in the country.
-It is way below that, 220th, according to computer rankings.
+- In terms of its odds to win the national championship (+100000), DePaul is 101st in college basketball.
+It is far below that, 220th, according to computer rankings.

-- In terms of winning the national championship, the Blue Demons currently have the same odds, going from +100000 at the start of the season to +100000.
+- The Blue Demons were +100000 to win the national championship at the beginning of the season, and are now the same.

-- DePaul's chances of winning the national championship, based on its odds, are 0.1%.
+- DePaul has a 0.1% chance of winning the national championship, based on its moneyline odds.

 Check out all the futures bets available at BetMGM!